Who We Are

 New technologies, in medicine as well as communications, have changed the experience of being deaf and the ways deaf individuals communicate with each other and people everywhere.

 Captioning of television and movies changed deaf life.
-Since 1958, deaf people had gathered in clubrooms or schools to see films, often captioned as a program of the U.S. Department of Education.
+Since 1958, deaf people have gathered in clubrooms or schools to see films, often captioned as a program of the U.S. Department of Education.
+As closed captioning became more available, deaf people could watch films at home,...

 The Information Age of the late twentieth century has witnessed an explosion of new technologies and services that have profoundly influenced the lives of deaf people.
-Teletype machines called "TTY" or "TDDs," developed in 1960s, made it possible for deaf people to call anyone else with a TTY.
+Teletype machines called "TTY" or "TDDs," developed in the 1960s, made it possible for deaf people to call anyone...

-In 1975, the Education for All Handicapped Children Act entitled children with disabilities to an appropriate education in the "least restrictive environment."
+In 1975, the Education for All Handicapped Children Act-Public Law 94-142-entitled children with disabilities to an appropriate education in the "least restrictive environment."
 This was generally interpreted to mean "inclusion" in local public schools.
+While some deaf students flourished, others felt isolated and frustrated.
+Few...

 Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.